 In 2018 PoA GS1377 and its VPAs transitioned to the Gold Standard for the Global Goals.
 In “Principles & requirements rule” is mentioned that: “Section 4.1.51 All Gold Standard Projects (including those that transition from earlier versions) required to demonstrate Financial Additionality, as noted above, shall demonstrate Ongoing Financial Need for such mechanisms.”
 To be aligned with this point, each VPADD will detail the "Ongoing Financial Need".

-Appendix 5 – Additionality supporting information
+Appendix 5 – Additionality supporting information - ICS

 Excel document attached.